 For passive and index mutual fund and ETF portfolio managers, the idea is to hold as many stocks in as many industries and as many countries as reasonably possible.
 Index funds broaden market coverage and promise optimal exposure to reliable dimensions of expected return at minimal cost to the portfolio.
 Transaction expenses, taxes and tracking error, the byproducts of portfolio management, are the unavoidable costs of asset allocation.
-Passive and index portfolio management offer a superior way to invest by reducing these and other costs that penalize long-term expected returns.
+Passive and index mutual fund and ETF portfolio managers, like Cardiff Park Advisors, offer a superior way to invest by reducing these and other costs that penalize long-term expected returns.